swans-one/indexeddb-utils/README.md

 4. Delete the DB, rollback your code changes, and reload the page
 5. Restore the data you had in your local database, and go back to (2)

+# Privacy / Security

+All snapshots are kept in an extension-managed IndexedDB database within your browser.
+This means that your snapshot data never leaves your browser.

+This extension does not use any third party libraries and does not itself make any fetch requests.

 # License

 This project is licensed under the GPLv3.
 See COPYING for more